tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab09/README.md

   - _stop_: the actor must be terminated.
 It will no longer participate in the processing of messages.
 - **Principle**: the most dangerous actors (actors most likely to crash) should be as far down the hierarchy as possible.
 Faults that occur far down the hierarchy can be handled or monitored by more actors than a fault that occurs higher up the hierarchy.
 If a fault occurs at the top level of the actor system, it could restart all top-level actors or even shut down the actor system.

-Customising supervision: wrap the actor behavior using `Behaviors.supervise(s)`.
+Customizing supervision: wrap the actor's behavior using `Behaviors.supervise(s)`.
 Typically you would wrap the actor with supervision in the parent when spawning it as a child.
 ```scala
 Behaviors.supervise(someBehavior())